JOJOexchange/smart-contract-EVM/README.md

 JOJO is a decentralized perpetual contract exchange based on an off-chain matching system.

 # Smart contract overview
 We will walk you through a comprehensive understanding of the whole perpetual contract system.

-This is only a brief introductory guide, instead of a detailed specification.
+We don't expect this readme to explain the entire contract system.
+We just want to show you where to find the corresponding code for each function.
+There are enough commetns in the code to explain all the details.

 There are only two core smart contracts: [Perpetual.sol](./contracts/impl/Perpetual.sol) & [JOJODealer.sol](./contracts/impl/JOJODealer.sol).